-Digital Locations is developing a disruptive technology that will deliver high-speed Internet from satellites directly to smartphones anywhere in the world, with no dead zones and no need for cell towers.
+Digital Locations is developing SatennaTM, a breakthrough technology that will enable delivery of high-speed Internet from satellites directly to smartphones anywhere in the world, with no dead zones and no need for cell towers.

 As demonstrated by the iPhone 14, it is possible for small devices to communicate directly with satellites high up in the sky.
 But only for text messages in case of an emergency, and only under the open sky with minimal obstructions.
 This is because current smartphone antennas and link protocols were not designed for high bandwidth and resilient satellite communication.

-We intend to overcome this technical challenge by developing a disruptive technology that will make it possible for device manufacturers, wireless carriers, and satellite operators to offer high-speed Internet service from satellites directly to smartphones, indoors and outdoors with no dead zones and no cell towers.
-We aim to redesign the link technology between satellites and smartphones, from the ground up, with state-of-the-art features such as:
+We intend to overcome this technical challenge by developing SatennaTM, a breakthrough technology that only requires modifications on the smartphone side.
+This breakthrough can potentially eliminate the need to make costly and time-consuming modifications to existing, as well as future satellites.
+SatennaTM will make it possible for device manufacturers, wireless carriers, and satellite operators to offer high-speed Internet service from satellites directly to smartphones, indoors and outdoors with no dead zones and no cell towers.
+We are redesigning the link technology between satellites and smartphones, from the ground up, with state-of-the-art features such as:

-on the smartphone and satellite sides that are high gain, high bandwidth, and multi-frequency
+on the smartphone side that is high gain, high bandwidth, and multi-frequency

 based phased array antenna and beam forming systems with automatic frequency hopping to overcome weather, visual obstructions, regulatory and other challenges

 connection seamlessly maintain through the use of artificial intelligence algorithms